|

 extent are governed by law.
 By far, the majority of cemetery rules have been made to

-as ours, with almost 30,000 adjoining lots and a like number of lot owners having their
+cemetery, such as ours, with almost 30,000 adjoining lots and a like number of lot owners

-own individual ideas and opinions as to how their lot should be improved and beautified,
+having their own individual ideas and opinions as to how their lot should be improved and

-it is not hard to imagine the chaos and resulting confusion if no restrictions or
+beautified, it is not hard to imagine the chaos and resulting confusion if no restrictions

 Annually, an almost endless variety of requests must be